 It’s also worthwhile to select Automatically detect links and Automatically detect lists in the Preferences dialog box.

-You can argue successfully that the ultimate speed tip is to use Google Drive templates.
-When you dive down into the depths of the Drive, every little feature can help you create professional looking documents.
+You can argue that the ultimate speed tip is to use Google Drive templates.
+When you dive down into the depths, every little feature can help you create professional looking documents with Google Docs.
 The right speed tip helps you do it that much faster.